alexraskin/figurine-shell/README.md

 figurine penguin
 ```

-This will display the ASCII art for a penguin.
+This will display the ASCII text for the word penguin.
 You can find more ASCII art files in the `/usr/local/share/figurine` directory.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)

 ## Acknowledgements

 [ironicbadger](https://github.com/ironicbadger)